 Paula and her husband, Barry, a Dallas architect, have three boys; Aaron, a Texas Tech graduate who now coaches Saint Thomas Aquinas JV football and works for Lockheed Martin; Evan, a graduate from Woodrow Wilson and currently lives in Ireland where he attends school and plays basketball; and Reid a recent Woodrow Wilson graduate who is now a freshman at the University of Arkansas.

-Paula is currently is completing her third term on the Dallas City Council, serving as Chair of the Environmental and Sustainable Committee.
-As the Chair, Paula has led the committee in accomplishing it's 2022 priorities.
-The committee has reviewed policies and procedures to prevent environmental threats, reform bulk-and-brush trash pickup program, implement the Comprehensive Environmental and Climate Action Plan (CECAP), and discussing restrictions on gas-powered leaf blowers, and much more.
+Paula is currently completing her third term on the Dallas City Council.
+During her previous term, she served as Chair of the Environmental and Sustainability Committee.
+Under her leadership, the committee reviewed policies and procedures to prevent environmental threats, reformed the bulk-and-brush trash pickup program, implemented the Comprehensive Environmental and Climate Action Plan (CECAP), discussed restrictions on gas-powered leaf blowers, and much more.